-"Wait a minute," said Sheila; "you shall make as much fun of the thing as you like, Bettie, when I've finished.
-I don't know why, but that peculiar, stealthy book haunted me.
-'Why French?'
+'Wait a minute,' said Sheila; 'you shall make as much fun of the thing as you like, Bettie, when I've finished.
+I don't know why, but that peculiar, stealthy look haunted me.
+"Why French?"
 I kept asking myself.
+"Why French?"
 Arthur hasn't opened a French book for years.
 He doesn't even approve of the entente.
 His argument was that we ought to be friends with the Germans because they are more hostile.
 Never mind.
-When Ada came back the next evening and said he was out, I came the following morning by myself and knocked.
+When Ada came back the next evening and said he was out, I came the following morning-by myself-and knocked.
 No one answered, and I let myself in.
 His bed had not been slept in.
 There were candles and matches all over the house-one even burnt nearly to the stick on the floor in the corner of the drawing-room.
 I suppose it was foolish, but I was alone, and just that, somehow, horrified me.
 It seemed to point to such a peculiar state of mind.
 I hesitated; what was the use of looking further?
-Yet something seemed to say to me-and it was surely providential-'Go downstairs!'
-And there in the breakfast-room the first thing I saw on the table was this book-a dingy, ragged, bleared, patched-up, oh, a horrible, a loathsome little book (and I have read bits too here and there); and beside3 it was by own little school dictionary, my own child's--" She looked up sharply.
-"What was that?
-Did anybody call?"
+Yet something seemed to say to me-and it was surely providential-"Go downstairs!"
+And there in the breakfast-room the first thing I saw on the table was this book-a dingy, ragged, bleared, patched-up, oh, a horrible, a loathsome little book (and I have read bits too here and there); and beside it was my own little school dictionary, my own child's 'She looked up sharply.
+'What was that?
+Did anybody call?'

-"Nobody I heard," said Danton, staring stonily round.
+'Nobody I heard,' said Danton, staring stonily round.

-"It may have been the passing of the wind," suggested Mr. Craik, after a pause.
+'It may have been the passing of the wind,' suggested Mr Craik, after a pause.

-"Peep between the blinds, Mr. Craik; it may be poor Mr. Bethany confronting Pneumonia on the porch."
+'Peep between the blinds, Mr Craik; it may be poor Mr Bethany confronting Pneumonia in the porch.'

-"There's no one there," said the curate, returning softly from his errand.
-"Please continue your-your narrative, Mrs. Lawford."
+'There's no one there, Mrs Lovat,' said the curate, returning softly from his errand.
+'Please continue your-your narrative, Mrs Lawford.'

-"They are panting for the 'devil,' my dear."
+'We are panting for the "devil," my dear.'

-"Well, I sat down and, very much against my inclination, turned over the pages.
+Well, I sat down and, very much against my inclination, turned over the pages.
 It was full of the most revolting confessions and trials, so far as I could see.
 In fact, I think the book was merely an amateur collection of-of horrors.
 And the faces, the portraits!
-Well, then, can you imagine my feelings when towards the end of the book, about thirty pages from the end, I came upon this-gloating up at me from the table in my own house before my very eyes!"
+Well, then, can you imagine my feelings when towards the end of the book about thirty pages from the end, I came upon this-gloating up at me from the table in my house before my very eyes?'

-She cast one rapid glance over her shoulder, and gathering up her silk skirt, drew out from the pocket beneath the few poor crumpled pages, and passed them without a word to Danton.
+She cast a rapid glance over her shoulder, and gathering up her silk skirt, drew out, from the pocket beneath, the few crumpled pages, and passed them without a word to Danton.
 Lawford kept him plainly in view, as, lowering his great face, he slowly stooped, and holding the loose leaves with both fat hands between his knees, stared into the portrait.
 Then he truculently lifted his cropped head.

-"What did I say?" he said.
-"What did I say?
+'What did I say?' he said.
+'What did I SAY?
 What did I tell old Bethany in this very room?
-What d'ye think of that, Mrs. Lovat, for a portrait of Arthur Lawford?
-What d'ye make of that, Craik-eh?"
+What d'ye think of that, Mrs Lovat, for a portrait of Arthur Lawford?
+What d'ye make of that, Craik-eh?
+Devil-eh?'

-Mrs. Lovat glanced with arched eyebrows, and with her finger-tips handed the sheet son to her neighbour, who gazed with a settled and mournful frown and returned them to Sheila.
+Mrs Lovat glanced with arched eyebrows, and with her finger-tips handed the sheets on to her neighbour, who gazed with a settled and mournful frown and returned them to Sheila.